Skip to main content

 2

-How do you decide what state lives on the front-end vs the back-end?
+How do you decide what state lives on the front-end versus the back-end?
+Give me a specific example from something you built.

 What to listen for